MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_WVD_profiles_ADDS.md

    Restart-Computer -ComputerName $servers -Force
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, start Internet Explorer and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Virtual machines** blade and, on the **Virtual machines** blade, select **az140-21-p1-0**.
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** blade and, on the **Virtual machines** blade, select **az140-21-p1-0**.
 1. On the **az140-21-p1-0** blade, select **Connect**, in the drop-down menu, select **RDP**, on the **az140-21-p1-0 \| Connect** blade, in the **IP address** dropdown list, select the **Private IP address** entry, select **Download RDP File**, and then select **Open**.
 1. When prompted, sign in with the following credentials: